-An person who may complete or sign an application for an applicant may not be on the list of people to whom the Texas Health and Human Services Commission (HHSC) can release the applicant's individually identifiable health information.
-See Section C-5000, Personal Representatives, for people who may receive or authorize the release of an applicant's individually identifiable health information under Health Insurance Portability and Accountability Act (HIPAA) privacy regulations.
+An individual who may complete or sign an application for an applicant may possibly not be on the list of individuals to whom the Texas Health and Human Services Commission (HHSC) can release the applicant's individually identifiable health information.
+See Section C-5000, Personal Representatives, for individuals who may receive or authorize the release of an applicant's individually identifiable health information under Health Insurance Portability and Accountability Act (HIPAA) privacy regulations.

-An authorized representative may accompany, help and represent an applicant or recipient in the application or eligibility redetermination process.
+An authorized representative may accompany, assist and represent an applicant or recipient in the application or eligibility redetermination process.

-Anyone may help the applicant, guardian, power of attorney or authorized representative complete an application form.
-If someone helps complete the application for assistance, the name of the person completing the form must appear as requested on the application.
+Anyone may assist the applicant, guardian, power of attorney or authorized representative in completing an application form.
+If someone helps complete the application for assistance, the name of the individual completing the form must appear as requested on the application.